shreyashankar/overleave/README.md

 ## Next Improvements

 * Fix glitches in the toggle due to missing clicks.
-* Availabiity in Chrome for Overleave extension.
+* Availability in Chrome for Overleave extension.
 * Availability in Edge for Overleave extension.
 * Guidelines in the UI for usability.